spaasich/spaasich/README.md

 - 👀 I’m interested in learning basics of coding
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me instagram @spaasich or email-angelaspasix@gmail.com
+- 📫 How to reach me instagram @spaasich or email - angelaspasix@gmail.com

 <!---
 spaasich/spaasich is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.